Tonsillectomy in Adults- What to Expect

-Adult tonsillectomy and in particular, adult tonsillectomy recovery, is quite different than tonsillectomy for children.
-The methods employed for tonsillectomy in adults and children are generally the same, (See Tonsillectomy and Adenoidectomy Methods page), and the risks for tonsillectomy in adults are similar to the risks for children, (See The Tonsillectomy Risks
+Tonsillectomy as an adult is quite different than tonsillectomy for children.
+The methods employed for tonsillectomy in adults and children are generally the same, (See Tonsillectomy and Adenoidectomy Methods page), and the risks for adults are similar to the risks for children, (See The Tonsillectomy Risks

 Most studies indicate a two to four percent risk of delayed hemorrhage [severe bleeding].
-Where adult tonsillectomies differs most from tonsillectomy in children is in the recovery.
+Where tonsillectomy in adults differs most from tonsillectomy in children is in the recovery.
 Recovery from childhood tonsillectomy generally takes five to seven days.
 Recovery from tonsillectomy in adults usually requires at least ten days and more often two weeks.

 Before deciding to get an adult tonsillectomy, it’s important to choose a time frame in which you have the time and the support.
 Recovering over your favorite Holiday might be a good choice in terms of time, (eg holiday leave from work or school), but it may not be a time that people will be available to help you.